nushell/nushell.github.io/commands/docs/export_use.md

 title: export use
 categories: |
   core
-version: 0.76.0
+version: 0.76.1
 core: |
-  Use definitions from a module and export them from this module
+  Use definitions from a module and export them from this module.
 usage: |
-  Use definitions from a module and export them from this module
+  Use definitions from a module and export them from this module.
 ---

 # <code>{{ $frontmatter.title }}</code> for core